Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

 • Trial: If no plea bargain is reached, you’ll go to trial before a judge or jury.
 The prosecution must prove your guilt beyond a reasonable doubt.

-Penalties for Theft Charges in Michigan
+Penalties for First-Time Offender Theft Charges in Michigan

 The potential consequences of a theft conviction in Michigan vary depending on the charge’s severity.
 Here’s a general overview: